Developer(s) – Minority

 Papo & Yo is an adventure game similar to how The Last Guardian plays out.
 However, due to a great number of factors, and problems plaguing this title, I would hardly call this game a placeholder.

 Graphics – 6/10

-The best thing I can say about the game’s visuals is that the atmosphere varies greatly from place to place, keeping the overall feel of the game either intense or calm according to which areas the player is progressing through.
-Apart from that however, the game’s visual design is conceptually weak as well as graphically questionable, containing some noticeable glitches throughout as well as inconsistent textural design; particularly concerning the character Monster.
+The best thing I can say about the game’s visuals is that the atmosphere varies greatly from place to place, keeping the overall feel of the game either intense or calm according to which areas the player are progressing through.
+Apart from that, however, the game’s visual design is conceptually weak as well as graphically questionable, containing some noticeable glitches throughout as well as inconsistent textural design; particularly concerning the character Monster.

 Gameplay – 5/10

 The objective of the game is pretty straightforward; navigate through a linear progression solving puzzles and guiding a huge monster for the most part.
 The puzzle-solving element is fairly elaborate, but I was particularly disappointed to find how just how linear the game is.
-I thought that with the multiple paths there are to take to begin with, there would have been much more to find than there is.
+I thought that with the multiple paths there are to take, to begin with, there would have been much more to find than there is.
 But the only thing to do aside from the story progression is to find each Easter egg of a teddy bear tied to a plank of wood.
 Some of them can be pretty hard to find, but the side quest offers extremely little in the way of replay value.

 Controls – 8/10

 Even though this gaming formula has been done many times before, and a lot more has been done in previous games in the genre than in this, the controls feel quite stiff, and sometimes, even platform detection can be inconsistent.
 Otherwise, there are no other problems, and it is quite clever how the tutorial system is handled, in the form of cardboard boxes that can be found throughout the course of the game explaining the control scheme to players.